At standard body text sizes, capital letters—or simply

 That doesn’t mean you shouldn’t use caps.
-Just use them judiciously.
-Caps are suitable for headings shorter than one line (e.g., “
+But use them judiciously.
+Caps are suitable for headings shorter than one line (e.g.,

 All-caps paragraphs are an example of self-defeating typography.
 If you need readers to pay attention to an important part of your document, the last thing you want is for them to skim over it.
-But that’s what inevitably happens with all-caps paragraphs, because they’re so difficult to read.
+But that’s what inevitably happens with all-caps paragraphs because they’re so hard to read.

 There are two ways to put caps in a document.
 The popular method is to engage the caps-lock key at the left edge of the keyboard and type away.
 That works, but it makes capitalization a permanent feature of your text.

-To those holdouts who are still typing e-mails in all caps: enough already.
+To those holdouts who type emails in all caps: enough already.
 You don’t have to shout.
 We can hear you just fine.